jcornill/SatisfactoryModdingGuide/SMLInstallGuide.md

 ## Conclusion

-Sorry for any misstying error or english error D:
+Sorry for any misstying error or spellin mistake D:

 If you have any question, error or sugestion about this guide you can send me a PM on discord Kirthos#4493.